Kaluza-Klein Towers on General Manifolds: Scalar

 As a warm-up, and for completeness, we start with the simplest example of a higher dimensional theory: the free scalar.
 The higher dimensional action for a free massless scalar $\phi(X)$ on ${\cal M}\times {\cal N}$ is \be S =-\frac{1}{2} \int d^{D}X \sqrt{-G}\partial_{A} \phi\, \partial^{A} \phi~. \ee

 We must expand the scalar in appropriate eigenfunctions of the internal manifold ${\cal N} $.
 The appropriate expansion is the Hodge eigenvalue decomposition, reviewed in Appendix~\ref{appendixforms}.
-In the case of scalars, it reads \be \phi(x,y) = \sum_{a}\phi^{a}(x)\psi_{a}(y)+\frac{1}{\sqrt{{\cal V}_{\cal N}}}\phi^0(x)~, \ee where $\psi_{a}(y)$ are a basis orthonormal eigenvectors of the scalar Laplacian on ${\cal N} $, $\int d^Ny\sqrt{\gamma}\ \psi^{\ast a}\psi_b=\delta^{a}_{b}$, and $ \square_{(y)}\psi^a=-\lambda_a\psi^a$, with positive eigenvalues $\lambda_a>0$, labeled by $a$ including multiplicities.
+In the case of scalars, it reads \be \phi(x,y) = \sum_{a}\phi^{a}(x)\psi_{a}(y)+\frac{1}{\sqrt{{\cal V}_{\cal N}}}\phi^0(x)~, \ee where $\psi_{a}(y)$ are a basis orthonormal eigenvectors of the scalar Laplacian on ${\cal N} $, $\int d^Ny\sqrt{\gamma}\ \psi^{\ast a}\psi_b=\delta^{a}_{b}$, and $ \square_{(y)}\psi_a=-\lambda_a\psi_a$, with positive eigenvalues $\lambda_a>0$, labeled by $a$ including multiplicities.
 The constant piece (where ${\cal V}_{\cal N}=\int d^Ny\sqrt{\gamma}$ is the volume of ${\cal N} $, ensuring proper normalization) takes account of the zero eigenvalue of the Laplacian.

-Although the basis $\psi^a$ can always be chosen to be real, we allow it to be complex, since this is often more convenient, e.g. the spherical harmonics on the sphere.
-The original field $\phi$ is real, so we have the restriction $\phi^{a\ast}=\phi^{\bar a}$ on the lower dimensional fields arising as coefficients in the expansion Eq.~\eqref{scalareigen}.
-The bar on the index indicates some involution on the set of indices, e.g. $(\bar l,\bar m)=(l,-m)$ for the standard spherical harmonics on the two-sphere, see Appendix~\ref{KKanssection} for more explanation.
+Although the basis $\psi_a$ can always be chosen to be real, we allow it to be complex, since this is often more convenient, e.g. the spherical harmonics on the sphere.
+The original field $\phi$ is real, so we have the restriction $\phi^{a\ast}=(\eta_a^{-1})\phi^{\bar a}$ on the lower dimensional fields arising as coefficients in the expansion Eq.~\eqref{scalareigen}.
+Here the bar on the index indicates some involution on the set of indices and $\eta_a$ a possible phase, e.g. $(\bar l,\bar m)=(l,-m)$, $\eta_{l,m}=(-1)^m$ for the standard spherical harmonics on the two-sphere (see Appendix~\ref{KKanssection} for more explanation).

 Plugging Eq.~\eqref{scalareigen} into Eq.~\eqref{scalaraction} and integrating over $\mathcal{N} $, using the orthonormality of the positive eigenfunctions, and the fact that the constant (harmonic) mode is orthogonal to the $\psi^a$, we arrive at the $d$-dimensional action \be S= \int d^{d}x \sqrt{-g}\left[-\frac{1}{2}\(\partial_{} \phi^0\)^2-\sum_a \frac{1}{2}\left(\left|\partial_{} \phi^a\right|^2+\lambda_a\left|\phi^a\right|^2 \right)\right]~.\ee